What Insurance Underwriters Consider After a Stent or Bypass Surgery

 As I mentioned above, things like which vessels were bypassed or stented, what the percentage of blockage in your vessels was prior to intervention, what your current ejection fraction is, etc.

-The following are some examples of a few cases we recently shopped and the outcomes.
+The following are some examples of some cases we recently shopped and the outcomes:

 Male age 49 with 1 Stent placed at age 48

 A 49 year old male with no heart attack and one stent placed at age 48 was definitely an exception to the norm.

 We got this gentleman a Standard or Regular rate with no additional rating with one insurance company, whereas a different company offered him a Table 5 rating.

 Table 5 is five higher rating classifications than the other “Standard” offer!

 We quoted this gentleman Table 2 and 3 rates prior to having him apply, as these are normal, best-case ratings for anyone with one stent placed prior to age 50.